VyanakteshSupekar/Traffic-Detection-From-Twitter-Stream-Analysis/README.md

 # Traffic-Detection-From-Twitter-Stream-Analysis
 Developed a system which will get public traffic tweets from twitter and apply tokenization, remove stop words and apply stemming to a particular tweet.
 Then the android application will give a specific reason for traffic within two points derived from the tweet and user can select an alternate path for travelling.
 Technologies Used: JAVA, MYSQL, SQLite, ANDROID STUDIO.
 This project has mobile application as well as desktop system.
+When you extract Full_Android app zip, add app and .gradle extracted files in that folder.
+Then run the folder in android studio.